jellysg/42-Singapore/02_so_long/readme.md

 # Tutorial: Getting started on so_long
 #### Disclaimer:
-My structs are not optimized.
-Due to unoptimized linking, I have to make pointless frees before malloc.
+Due to unoptimized struct linking, I have to make pointless frees before malloc.
 This is not only unnecessary line bloat, but also makes it harder to understand when reviewing the source code.
 For this I apologize for the messy linking and extra frees here and there, they were mostly a band-aid to passing valgrind and speed up the submission overall.
 It could definitely be done better and will revisit this when I have more time in the future.

 ## Short introduction to MiniLibX: